Moussa Camara (defender)

 Moussa Camara is a Guinean former footballer who played as a defender.
 He played for the Guinea national team at the 1980 African Cup of Nations, where he scored one goal in three games and was included in the Team of the Tournament.

+Club career

+He played for Hafia in 1977.

 International career

 Camara scored a goal in Guinea's opening group game at the 1980 African Cup of Nations, a 1–1 draw against Morocco on 9 March 1980.
 He participated in Syli National's following two matches in the competition.